jdaeheon/jdaeheon.github.io/src/data/markdown/projects/auditory.map.md

 </div>

-Therefore as the low-vision user slides the mouse over the item, one can identify the presence and the size of the web components.
-By moving the mouse, Sonar provides information about the relative distance between each element.
+Therefore as the low-vision user slides the mouse over the item, Sonar conveys the presence and the size of the web components.
+Additionally, the user can grasp information about the relative distance between each element.
 The primary target of Sonar is a people with a low degree of visual impairment, capable of using the mouse.
-The system substitutes the blind spot within the operation of the mouse.
+The system substitutes the blind spot within the navigation of the webpage.

 ![An image depicting how the web component transforms into an auditory map using canny edge detection and a Gaussian blur](/image/auditory-map/4.png)

+### Canny Edge Detection Pipeline

 The process initiates with the canny edge detection deriving the intensity gradient given an image.
 Through thresholding, it efficiently traces out the border of the elements within the image at a low computing cost, making real-time processing possible.
 Also to enhance the usability, our team implemented a filtering process, smoothing the light intensity change to adjust the alert volume gradually.

 ![Promotional image of the service Healthier](/image/auditory-map/6.png)

+## A Usability Test

-Sonar went through a usability test with 5 participants, using a visual impairment simulator.
-The test was designed to comparatively analyze the task accomplish speed, among five criteria.
-Each procedure was rigorously designed to follow a guideline, including an introduction and guidance by the researcher.
-While the statistical significance was not measured, the result indicated an improvement in the task accomplishment speed, when compared to the unassisted baseline condition.
+Within the project, we conducted a usability test with 5 participants using a visual impairment simulator.
+The test was designed to comparatively analyze the task accomplish speed with five criteria.
+Each procedure was pre-specified with guidelines, including an introduction and guidance by the researcher.
+While the statistical significance was not measured we observed increase in completion speed compared to the baseline condition.
 Sonar was awarded the best paper at the [HCI Korea Conference 2022](https://conference.hcikorea.org/hcik2022/creative/awarded_CA.asp).

+<iframe width="100%" height="400" src="https://www.youtube.com/embed/XyCS2OWlWWQ?si=VfEpGMYsO3O3ve8-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-The main challenge within the project was the implementation of a real-time processing pipeline for image detection.
-Due to a concern about the possible security vulnerability, generating a real-time stream of the webpage is inhibited by the design of the Chromium engine.
-By implementing a page capture on a predefined interval, our team was able to create a loophole circumventing the restriction.
+The main technical challenge within the project was the implementation of a real-time processing of the user screen.
+Due to the Chrome security policy, generating a real-time stream of the webpage is inhibited by the design.
+Therefore, our team created an interval page capture to circumvent the guidelines.